bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

-#### Dependency injection is a principle that helps to decrease coupling and increase cohesion.
+#### Dependency injection is a principle that helps to decrease "Coupling" and increase "Cohesion".

 Coupling and cohesion are about how tough the components are tied.